 - Bachelor's Degree in related field from an accredited college or university or equivalent combination of education and experience required

-- Valid Colorado driver's license and driving record that meets agency insurability requirements as set forth for positions requiring transport of clients
+- Valid Colorado driver's license and driving record that meets agency insurability requirements

 - Bilingual skills (English/Spanish)preferred